 Marketing, sales, and customer success professionals all agree that there are gaps between each team in traditionally siloed organizations.
 Sales doesn’t act on marketing leads quickly enough, marketing can’t measure the value of their programs, and customer success has to rediscover client requirements during onboarding.

 Do you have a customer-centered process to address needs from lead generation through renewal?

 2 - Broken data

 Each team believes they have unique data requirements, which all need to be added into the data structure.
-Each group adds new fields and values to the database, which makes record management unwieldy and resulting data difficult for the organization to use.
+Each group adds new fields and values to the database, which makes record management unwieldy and data difficult to use.
 With no governance, you’ll soon see duplication, invalid information, non-standard values, and far more.